theatlasroom/tidbits/languages/ruby.md

 - `to_<>`: convert between data types s => string, sym => symbol
   - intern => convert to symbol
 - `upcase | downcase` change the casing of a string
+- `upto | downto` used to print out a specific range of values

 ## Useful Links